- Forever chemicals are a group of chemicals that don’t easily break down

 The most commonly cited example of a consumer product with a forever chemical is non-stick cookware – the non-stick coating is the guilty culprit in this scenario.

-However, forever chemicals can also be found in the plastic packaging of some food items, certain textile fabrics, cleaning products, cosmetics, and even toilet paper.
+However, these chemicals can also be found in the plastic packaging of some food items, certain textile fabrics, cleaning products, cosmetics, and even toilet paper.
 The list goes on and on.

 Unfortunately, when the chemicals leak from these products, they end up everywhere, from the dust in our homes, to food and drink, and eventually our bodies.

-Studies have also concluded that forever chemicals can affect the immune system, and make vaccines less effective, especially in children.
+Studies have also concluded that these chemicals can affect the immune system, and make vaccines less effective, especially in children.

 Are there forever chemicals inside you?

-There’s a high likelihood that forever chemicals are inside you.
-They’ve even been found in people from remote Inuit communities, according to non-profit organisation PFAs Free.
+Forever chemicals have even been found in people from remote Inuit communities, according to non-profit organisation PFAs Free.

-The most likely way you’ve ingested forever chemicals is through food and water, where they can be present in low levels.
+The most likely way you’ve ingested these chemicals is through food and water, where they can be present in low levels.

-In the case of water, the Drinking Water Inspectorate (DWI) does have guidelines for water companies in England and Wales on what levels of forever chemicals are acceptable.
-But that doesn’t mean that none are allowed.
+In the case of water, the Drinking Water Inspectorate (DWI) does have guidelines for water companies in England and Wales on what levels of these chemicals are acceptable.

 The current limit is 0.1 micrograms per litre, but this rule only applies to certain, and not all, forever chemicals.